postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 # Reception

-In the end, your aim should be to select nomenclature that is both accurate an well received by your audience.
+In the end, your aim should be to select nomenclature that is both accurate and well received by your audience.
 Perception by your audience is a critical consideration.
 Words are used to convey meaning and influence people, if you use words that are offensive or have common alternative meanings that are negative, you simply will not have the best chance of influencing